Transiting Neptune on the I.C.

 by Glenn Perry

 Student: I live in Florida.
-Can you give me some keywords for transiting Neptune on the I.C ?
+Can you give me some keywords for transiting Neptune in Aquarius on the I.C ?
 I’m worried that my home is going to collapse into a sinkhole!

 Glenn: Well, that’s one possibility!
 Anytime Neptune makes contact with a sensitive point in the chart, that area plays ‘host’ to a Neptunian process.
 Affairs associated with the 4th will provide a vehicle for the further development of Neptunian potentials.
 This might mean needing to cultivate an attitude of ‘let go and let God’ in relation to home or family.
 For example, you might need to surrender, relinquish an attachment, or allow something to end.
 Neptune is also about compassion, empathy, and forgiveness, so your capacity to express these qualities is likely to develop through a cluster of experiences that center around 4th house themes.